LegendaryFire/magplex/README.md

 ## Configuration
 ### Requirements
 You will need your Mag box `DEVICE_ID`, `DEVICE_ID2` and `SIGNATURE` depending on the provider.
 These can be obtained by sniffing the network traffic between your set top box and the portal.
-Device configuration can be edited under Settings, Device Configuration.
 The devices `MAC_ADDRESS` is also needed, and can be found physically on the bottom of the device.

 ### Example `docker-compose.yml`
 ```